MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/byok-settings.md

 *Applies to: Microsoft Cloud App Security*

 **// TBD OVERVIEW:** PMs to provide.
-Affects all content in this section and BYOK section
+Affects all content in this section.

-Microsoft’s Cloud App Security encrypts data at rest for all new tenants as of **{Date place holder}**.
+// Microsoft’s Cloud App Security encrypts data at rest for all new tenants as of **{Date place holder}**.

-Any data that resides in Cloud App Security for more than 48 hours will be encrypted.
+// Any data that resides in Cloud App Security for more than 48 hours will be encrypted.

-Bring your own key (BYOK) allows you to encrypt data using your own key that you manage in your Azure Key Vault.
+// Bring your own key (BYOK) allows you to encrypt data using your own key that you manage in your Azure Key Vault.

 ## Set up your Azure Key Vault key